rstudio/shinyapps/README.md

-rsconnect
+shinyapps
 =======================================================

-An R package used for deploying applications to the [ShinyApps](http://shinyapps.io/) hosted service.
+Warning!
+This package is deprecated.
+Please use the [rsconnect](https://github.com/rstudio/rsconnect) package instead.

 ## Installation